risenfromashes/jfx-project-1-2/README.md

 ### Prebuilt

-You can run the prebuilt cross-platform executable jars from the release.
+You can run the prebuilt cross-platform executable jars from the [release](https://github.com/risenfromashes/jfx-project-1-2/releases/download/0.0.2/jfx-project-1-2.zip).

+### Running over Network

+To run the server at a specified port, say 3001, run

+     java -jar server.jar 3001

+To make the client connect to a specified ip address and port, say 101.102.103.104 on port 99, run,

+    java -jar client.jar 101.102.103.104::99

 ### Building